Block WhatsApp

 The scale is massive.
 Meta said WhatsApp passed 3 billion monthly users in 2025.
 WhatsApp Business says more than 1.5 billion users visit the Updates tab every day to view Status updates or Channels.

 Fella blocks the habit without deleting your account.
 Keep your chats, groups, communities, channels, backups, calls, and account.
-Fella simply keeps WhatsApp locked by default, with one 5-minute emergency unlock when access actually matters.
+Fella simply keeps WhatsApp locked by default, with one 5-minute emergency unlock per session when access actually matters.

 Why WhatsApp is hard to block manually